jgilbert20/Libre_PTC/README.md

 Of course, the QTouch library has many advantages.
 Aside from giving you access to the silicon, it also post-processes the output in many clever (and necessary) ways.
 In fact, most of the QTouch value-add is probably in this post-processing step which is why I'm sure Atmel decided to close source it.
 QTouch appears to be exceptionally robust.
 You can configure all sorts of things like moisture rejection, self-calibration, adjacent key rejection, etc. The penalty is a bizarre API and the code size.

 LibrePTC is not aiming to recreate QTouch.
 That would be mostly pointless.
 If you need all of those special QTouch features, you should use QTouch.
-But if you just want a simple way to read capacitance and you don't want the encumberance of the QTouch library, you might want to consider LibrePTC.
+But if you just want a simple way to read capacitance and you don't want the encumbrance of the QTouch library, you might want to consider LibrePTC.

 # LibrePTC - the good news and the bad news